 Delaying crown placement increases the risk of tooth damage.
 Patients in Ilchester and Yeovil are encouraged to complete restoration promptly to protect their investment in treatment.

-Daily Oral Hygiene After Root Canal Treatment
+How to Maintain Oral Hygiene After Root Canal Treatment?

 Maintaining excellent oral hygiene is the cornerstone of long-term success.